 It is important to understand the basic tenets of accessibility as it pertains to educational technology.
 We highly recommend reading this short Accessibility Overview, provided by the CCC Accessibility Center.

-We strongly encourage the use of the built-in Canvas content editor found in almost every tool within Canvas (i.e. Pages, Announcements, Assignments, Quizzes, etc.) as opposed to uploading (and maintaining) externally created documents or files.
+TMI strongly encourages the use of the built-in Canvas Rich Content Editor found in almost every tool within Canvas (i.e. Pages, Announcements, Assignments, Quizzes, etc.) whenever possible, and minimizing the practice of uploading (and maintaining) externally created files (i.e. PDF, Word, etc.).
+The Rich Content Editor has many features for accommodating accessibility requirements.

 Using the built-in content editor has several benefits: